MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/performance-reference.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Timeline event reference
+# Performance recording event reference

-In the **Performance** tool, the timeline events mode displays all events that are triggered while making a recording.
-Each timeline event type is described below:
+In the **Performance** tool, the **Main** section displays all events that are triggered while making a recording.
+Each event type is described below:
 * [Loading events](#loading-events)
 * [Scripting events](#scripting-events)
 * [Rendering events](#rendering-events)